kubernetes-sigs/cluster-api/docs/book/src/tasks/upgrading-clusters.md

 #### How to schedule a machine rollout

-The  `KubeadmControlPlane` and `MachineDepoyment` resources have a field `RolloutAfter` that can be set to a timestamp (RFC-3339) after which a rollout should be triggered regardless of whether there were any changes to `KubeadmControlPlane.Spec`/`MachineDeployment.Spec.Template` or not.
+The  `KubeadmControlPlane` and `MachineDepoyment` resources have a `spec.rollout.after` field that can be set to a timestamp (RFC-3339) after which a rollout should be triggered regardless of whether there were any changes to `KubeadmControlPlane.spec`/`MachineDeployment.spec.template` or not.
 This would roll out replacement nodes which can be useful e.g. to perform certificate rotation, reflect changes to machine templates, move to new machines, etc.

 Note that this field can only be used for triggering a rollout, not for delaying one.
-Specifically, a rollout can also happen before the time specified in `RolloutAfter` if any changes are made to the spec before that time.
+Specifically, a rollout can also happen before the time specified in `spec.rollout.after` if any changes are made to the spec before that time.

 The rollout can be triggered by running the following command: